MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 - IF the values have the same type, are not numbers and have the same value, the are considered equal.

-- If both values are numbers, they are considered equal if they are both not `NaN` and are the same value, or if one is `+0` and one is `-0`.